cx8058/Power.java/readme.md

 ## Step 4  - Ready to Rumble

-In the `BattleRoyale` method, you should call the static `readDataFileAndClassify` method in `DataReader` to create an arraylist of SuperHero objects with all the appropriate classes that you have defined above.
+In the `BattleRoyale` method, you should call the static `readDataFileAndClassify` method in `DataReader` to create an arraylist of Fast.SuperHero objects with all the appropriate classes that you have defined above.
 That means that, as promised, you will need to modify the `classifyHero` method to create each object depending on which criteria it meets for the child classes.

 Once you have your arraylist, it's time to Battle!
 Each superhero should fight each other superhero in the dataset.
 For each fight, use the `combat` method to determine a victor.
 Once you have a winner, track who won, lost, or if it is a tie.
 You may find it handy to add a method to one or more of your classes to update this data for that object or class.